IanGoodbody/ECE281_Lab1/README.md

 #### 3-bit Implementation

-After the signal simulation validated the design, a constraints file (Lab_ 01_IRG.ucf, LN 12) was created setting the lestsignificant bit asthe leftmost input switch and leftmost output LED on the NEXYS 2 FPGA.
-The program was then downloadedto the FPGAand an exhaustive test of the truth table obove was performed to ensure proper performance.
+After the signal simulation validated the design, a constraints file (Lab_ 01_IRG.ucf, LN 12) was created setting the lest significant bit as the leftmost input switch and left most output LED on the NEXYS 2 FPGA.
+The program was then downloaded to the FPGA and an exhaustive test of the truth table above was performed to insure proper performance.
 Overall the 3-bitimplementation of the two's complement machine performed satisfactorily.

 #### 8-bit Full Function Implementation

 To create the fully functional 8-bit two's complement machine seperate VHDL file (Lab1_ FullFunction_ Goodbody.vhd, LN 13), testbench (Lab1_ TestBench_ FullFunction.vhd, LN 14), and constraints files (Lab1_ FF_ IRG.ucf) were
 created based on those used for the 3-bit model.
-The behavioral VHDL file was modified to implement vectors and arithmetic to greatly simplify the code, the main function being:
+The behavioral VHDL file was modified to implement vectors and arithmetic to simplify the code with the main architecture function:

     X = (not A) + 1

 Where X is the output vector and A the input vector.
 This equation corresponds with the classical method of forming a two's complement number by inverting all the numbers in the bit, adding 1, then disregarding the carry bit.
-The alternative would have involved redesign the logic circuit model above, which, although it allows for a degree of recursive design, the design would create a linearly increasing level of complexity in the logic code.
-For example, considering A(0) and X(0) as the least significant input and output bit the straight VHDL logic syntax would have been as follows:
+The alternative would have involved redesign the logic circuit model above, which, although it allows for a degree of recursive design, the design would involve a linearly increasing level of complexity.
+For example, considering A(0) and X(0) as the least significant input and output bit the straight VHDL logic syntax would have expanded as follows:

     X(0) <= A(0)
     X(1) <= A(1) xor A(0)